tailorem/dailyui/README.md

 ## To do:
 - get express server up and running
+- begin using chokidar
-- add babel, convert to es6/es7
+- add babel, convert to import statements & es7
 - configure webpack